 - Restrictive cardiomyopathy – Patients with this form of cardiomyopathy are often given medications to address symptoms, reduce blood pressure, and correct abnormal heart rhythms.
 The treatment process may also involve losing excess weight and monitoring salt and water intake.

 - Hypertrophic cardiomyopathy – Physicians may suggest several treatments for this type of cardiomyopathy, including medication to maintain a healthy heart rhythm and the placement of an implantable cardioverter-defibrillator (ICD) that emits gentle electric shocks to correct abnormal rhythms.
 Surgical procedures such as a septal myectomy or a septal ablation may also be recommended to eliminate thickened portions of the heart muscle.

 - Arrhythmogenic right ventricular dysplasia – Treatment for this type of cardiomyopathy may involve medications to help control heart rhythms or the placement of an ICD.
 In other cases, a surgical procedure known as radiofrequency ablation may be suggested to treat damaged portions of heart tissue.

 In severe cases where traditional treatment methods prove unsuccessful and the heart is failing, heart transplantation may be recommended.

 Tampa General Hospital’s Cardiovascular Center provides the latest advances in cardiomyopathy diagnosis and treatment.
-Thanks in part to the expertise of our cardiac specialists and our innovative treatments, U.S. News & World Report has recognized us as one of America's Best Hospitals for Cardiology & Heart Surgery.
+Thanks in part to the expertise of our cardiac specialists and our innovative treatments, U.S. News & World Report has recognized us as a High Performing Hospital for Cardiology & Heart Surgery.
 We have also received disease-specific certification from The Joint Commission for heart failure and ventricular assist device services.

 If you would like to consult with a cardiologist about treatment options for cardiomyopathy, please use Tampa General Hospital’s online PhysicianFinder.